kdlovett/keith-website/_posts/journal/2018-01-06-new_zealand_2.md

 ![NZCannon](/keiths-site/image_dir/NZCannon.jpg)

 I'm still quite a bit shaky on the history, but the Maori, the indigenous people here, formed the Treaty of Waitangi with the British in 1840.
-The treaty, written and translated in the heat of the moment, continues to spark debate today with regards to its validity in providing true Maori sovereignty.
+The treaty, written and translated in the heat of the moment, continues to prompt discussion concerning society and politics today.

 ![NZLandscape](/keiths-site/image_dir/NZMaoriPortrait.jpg)